banisterious/obsidian-sonigraph/docs/planning/active/note-journey-plan.md

 ### 1. Activation
 ```
-User opens local graph for a note
+User opens a note in their vault
   ↓
-User clicks "Sonify Local Graph" button (new)
+User clicks "Start Note Journey" button (new)
   ↓
-Music begins based on current graph structure
+Music begins based on connections around current note
   ↓
-User navigates to different note
+User navigates to different note (clicks link)
   ↓
-Music smoothly transitions to new local graph context
+Music smoothly transitions to reflect new note's connections
 ```

 ### 2. Real-Time Navigation